 Absenteeism and the reasons are monitored by the human resources department.
 The absenteeism indicator is the ratio between the number of days of absence and the total number of theoretical working days expressed as a percentage.

-Short-term absences in 2018(i.e. less than three days), were taken mainly for illness or family events.
-They represent 80% of absences during the year.
+Short-term absences in 2019(i.e. less than three days), were taken mainly for illness or family events.
+They represent 61% of absences during the year.
+Long-term absences are increasing after a commuting accident which has led to a 28-day outage, and part-time work for an employee (the triggering event of this part-time work isn't related to his position in the company).